Skip to content

 \[ \rho = \|\mathbf{s}-\mathbf{u}\|, \qquad \dot\rho = (\mathbf{v}_s-\mathbf{v}_u)^\top\frac{\mathbf{s}-\mathbf{u}}{\rho}, \]

 the one-way line-of-sight range and range rate expressed in metres and metres-per-second.
 These quantities provide the geometric core for the range and Doppler observables stored in measurements.json (fields true_range_m, range_rate_true_mps).
+The redundant true_range_light_time_m column has been dropped, so downstream tools should rely on true_range_m for the geometric path length.

 Signal model